muhammadmueenarif/JS-Array-Methods/readme.txt

 2 loop method is find method. it will search for each element in array and find the element that we need. for example find person from array with age 20.

+Next is filter method. it will filter items from array according to condition. it is mostly used in js. search bar in website use filter method. we can filter items of specific type like age=22 and then delete these filtered items.